AdobeDocs/campaign-classic.en/help/integrations/using/about-triggers.md

 The Pipeline Event node is not built-in and needs to be added, as well as the related form needs to be created in Campaign.
 These operations are restricted to expert users only.
 For more on this, refer to these sections: [Navigation hierarchy](../../configuration/using/about-navigation-hierarchy.md) and [Editing forms](../../configuration/using/editing-forms.md).

-A recurrent campaign workflow does a query on triggers and if they match the marketing criteria, it starts a delivery.
+A recurrent campaign workflow queries on triggers and if they match the marketing criteria, it starts a delivery.

 ![](assets/triggers_4.png)